 Can I receive credit for DPMI?

 Students may choose to take the DPMI training for 3 or 6 units of academic credit from the Monterey Institute and the DPMI Plus practicum/internship course for 6 units.
+DPMI Rwanda is offered as a 4 unit course.
+IEM/MPA students can take a 3-unit DPMI Plus course in conjunction with the IEM practicum.
 Regular Monterey Institute tuition rates apply for academic credit and the $1,500 certificate fee is still required.

 Students who successfully complete DPMI and wish to obtain additional academic credit for their experience (up to 12 units) may do so if they enroll in specially designated classes for DPMI participants at the Monterey Institute.
 These classes, for which regular academic tuition must be paid, engage participants in projects that are applications of DPMI module content.
 Projects may be completed on- or off-campus as there are no formal class meetings.
 Work is done under the supervision of a DPMI faculty member for a pass-fail grade (although under special circumstances a letter grade is awarded.)